-Trends and patterns in school leadership show positive direction in promoting leadership in the school.
-More leadership opportunities have generated throughout the school, and a healthy enthusiasm for leading is evident as we have several interested in joining teacher leader and growing leader initiatives.
-In addition, teacher leaders were chosen to lead professional development as a leadership growth opportunity this year.
-In the fall of 2020, our Blast team led staff development in virtual and blended learning as we planned for anticipated absences and school closings during the pandemic.
-Throughout the year, we offered blended learning strategy workshops after school for teachers utilizing staff to present projects and ideas.
-The necessity to meet the needs of the whole child led to the initiation of the PBIS intervention for the
+Effective Leadership:Summarize the Trends and patterns in school leadership show positive direction in promoting effective leadership trends and patterns leadership in the school.
+More leadership opportunities have been generated observed by the team while completing this throughout the school, and a healthy enthusiasm for leading is evident as we section of the report.
+What are the have several interested in joining teacher leader and growing leader initiatives. important trends and patterns that will In addition, teacher leaders were chosen to lead professional development as a support the identification of student, leadership growth opportunity this year.
+Our Blast Team continues to work teacher, and leader needs? diligently in helping teachers with instructional technology.
+The necessity to meet the needs of the whole child led to the initiation of the PBIS intervention for the 2020-21 year, and the program will continue as a research-based strategy for the SY23-24.
+The student leadership academy will enter it's third year of existence, creating an extension to the EHHS student council and a program to develop leadership skills among our student population.
+Processes at EHHS are going well, but it is noted that monitoring could be increased for better effectiveness.